ufukhalis/r-cache/README.md

 R-Cache
 ===================
-Simple in-memory reactive cache option.
+Reactive simple in-memory cache option.

 How to Use
 ------------